wp-plugins/rsscloud/readme.txt

 Adds RSSCloud ( http://rsscloud.org/ ) capabilities to your RSS feed.

 == Changelog ==

+= 0.3.2 =
+* Escape error text when a notification test has failed

 = 0.3.1 =
 * Require notification path to start with a slash